Wondering if sedation is right for you? Give us a call to schedule a free dental consultation.

-Below are some of the main benefits of sedation dentistry.
+Below are a few of the main benefits of sedation dentistry.

 Dental Anxiety And Fear

 If you have anxiety and/or fear about visiting the dentist, you’ll think sedation dentistry is the best invention ever.
-There are three types of sedation available to you.
+There are three types of sedation available.
 Ranging from the mildest form to the most heavy-duty form, the types of sedation are: nitrous oxide, oral sedation, and IV sedation.
-In a consultation with a sedation dentist, you can talk about your dental history, your medical history, your fears and anxieties, and the type of treatment you need.
-Based on all of these factors, the dentist can recommend the type of sedation that would be the best fit for you.
+In a free dental consultation, you can talk about your dental history, your medical history, your fears and anxieties, and the type of treatment you need.
+Based on all of these factors, we will recommend the type of sedation right for you.

 Trouble Getting Numb At The Dentist